ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished the landing site, then started on the tech documentation site.

 **Thoughts:** Landing site didn't really teach me anything new but helped my muscle memory, tech site should be fairly simple

+### Day 12: June 26, 2021

+**Today's Progress**: Finished the tech doc site.

+**Thoughts:** In terms of the subject, I merely copied the example.
+However, all the code I wrote myself.
+Learned more about media queries today, as well as how to make better navbars.